-Here’s a list of the family-friendly walks that I have written up in detail on this blog.
-I hope that there’s something there you’ll enjoy.
+Here’s a list of the kid-friendly Sydney bush walks which are written up in detail on this website.
+I hope that you can find a walk that’s handy for your family.

-You can see all of them at a glance in the Content box, and then can click through from each short description to a full post about each walk.
+You can see all of the walks at a glance in the Content box.
+Then you can click through from each short description to a full post about each walk.
 You’ll find photos and maps to use on the detailed posts.
+You might like to print the walk out to take with you.

 Contents of this post